JosianeCMagalhaes/JosianeCMagalhaes/README.md

 </div>

 <div>
-<em>"Ain't about how fast I get there <br />
+<em>"Ain't about how fast I get there,
-Ain't about what's waiting on the other side <br />
+ain't about what's waiting on the other side, it's the climb"
-It's the climb"
 </div>

 <!-- GITHUB STATUS -->